KOTYA8/PiFMX/README.md

 * `-rt` specifies the radiotext (RT) to be transmitted.
 Limit: 64 characters.
 Example: `-rt 'Hello, world!'`.
 * `-ctl` specifies a named pipe (FIFO) to use as a control channel to change PS and RT at run-time (see below).
 * `-ppm` specifies your Raspberry Pi's oscillator error in parts per million (ppm), see below.
 * `-ecc` specifies the country for the transmitter (Extended Country Code, ECC).
 Displayed through 2 characters, example: `-ecc E0`.
+* `-pty` specifies the type of program for radio stations (Programme Type, PTY).
+Displayed through 2 characters, example: `-pty 10`.
+* `-tp` specifies the availability of radio stations, transport communication (Traffic Programme identification, TP).
+Displayed through 1 characters, example: `-tp 1`.
+* `-ta` specifies the start of the transport message (Traffic Announcement identification, TA) .
+Displayed through 1 characters, example: `-ta 1`.

 ### Clock calibration (only if experiencing difficulties)